pinax/pinax-submissions/README.md

 ### Overview

 `pinax-submissions` is an app for proposing and reviewing submissions.
-It was pulled from `symposion`.

 #### Features